allain/x-widget/README.md

 </div>
 ```

-If you don't like the look of having the widget's spec in the DOM, you can do this:
+If you don't like the look of having the widget's spec in the DOM, you can use the following approach too:

 ```html
 <script>